Ktt-Development/docs.kttdevelopment.com/rexedia/README.md

+---
+layout: repository
+title: Rexedia
+body: |
+    Rexedia is a command line application that applies metadata and cover art using regular expressions and back references for bulk media files.
+---

 # Rexedia Application

 Rexedia is a command line application that applies metadata and cover art using regular expressions and back references for bulk media files.